andresij/hcs/README.md

-# hcs
-Human Care Systems Test
+# Human Care Systems
+Integration tool that loads data from a CSV file, schedules some email communications, and then executes automated tests to ensure all data and logic was executed correctly

+Required: Nodejs (v10.23.2), Mongodb (4.4.1)

 # Clone repository
 git clone https://github.com/andresij/hcs.git